-vsdb job go index
+vsdb\job\go\index

-The output from this job type consists of the words "GO INDEX" and an equal sign, followed by the value of the GO Index and the job command used to produce the value (recorded in parentheses at the end of the line.)
+The output from this job type consists of the words "GO\INDEX" followed by a colon and then the value of the GO Index.
+The job command used to produce the value is listed on the following line of output.